Thursday

 Thursday Slackbot sends social summaries

-A quick look inside Thursday
+A quick peek inside Thursday

 Thursday was a massive success on our goal to help remote teams build strong culture, made evident with our results below: